SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y-10-18-497-0-breadcrumps-added-to-all-device-tab.md

 ticket: DM-2981
 version: 10.18.497.0
 ---
-On device details page, breadcrumbs have been added to every tab.
+In the device details, breadcrumbs have been added to every tab.